Master of Education and Theology

-The Master of Education and Theology enables students to apply advanced knowledge of the nexus between education and theology in professional practice contexts such as faith-based schools and prepares them for further learning in these disciplines.
+The Master of Education and Theology enables students to explore the nexus of education and theology in professional practice contexts such as faith-based schools.
+It also prepares them for further learning in these disciplines.

 - have mastery of educational and theological concepts which underpin the practice and mission of faith-based learning contexts